Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 I recommend you read the book for a full understanding of the principles.

-Personality isn’t fixed, but changes as people go through life.
-Personality tests are mere photographs of a person’s emotional state at instant T. They don’t mean anything at all.
+Despite what personality tests will tell you, personality isn’t fixed.
+It changes as people go through life.
+Personality tests are mere photographs of a person’s emotional state at instant T. They don’t mean anything at all, neither about your future nor your past.

 Personality is shaped by different factors.
 These are: